FrozenHearth/TrelloClone/README.md

 # TrelloClone

+A static Trello board clone.

-Trello-like clone, with no functionality.
-Tried to keep it as close as possible to the Trello UI.
+Tried to keep UI as close to the original as possible.